JamesGJ5-Learning-To-Code/inventory-application/plans.md

         2. Virtuals:
             1. URL (including Category's ID)

-2. Generate boilerplate with express-generator (which will come with .pug views)
+2. DONE Generate boilerplate with express-generator (which will come with .pug views)

 3. Create new Mongo project and database for development using the web-interface as demonstrated in the tutorial